Skip to contents

 additional_params = params)

-Note that "timber_harvest" requires specifying the function to be used to calculate timber volumes, i.e. timber_volume_function, for which in our case we use a predefined package function.
+Note that "timber_harvest_volume" requires specifying the function to be used to calculate timber volumes, i.e. timber_volume_function, for which in our case we use a predefined function from package IFNallometry.

 The result of the estimation is the following: